 NPs provide clinical care for patients and are authorized to diagnose health conditions, order tests, and prescribe medications.
 NPs' scope of work varies depending on their specialization area, the population they serve, and the state in which they practice.
 One of their main roles within healthcare is to address the shortage of physicians and bring down healthcare costs.

 In some states, they need to work under the supervision of a physician or in collaboration with a physician; in other states, they have full-practice authority, giving them professional autonomy.

 NP specializations usually correspond with patient populations.
 For example, pediatric nurse practitioners work with patients from birth to age 21, and women's healthcare nurse practitioners serve women.
 Certain states let NPs establish their own private practices, but regulations vary.

 Nurse practitioners may experience challenges like long hours, high levels of stress, and the threat of burnout.
 COVID-19 has been especially hard for nurses, with some reported rates of burnout quadrupling six months into the pandemic.

 Depending on the setting, a NP's key skills and responsibilities could include the tasks below:

 Credit: SDI Productions / E+ / Getty Images

 Key Soft Skills for Nurse Practitioners

-- Empathy and Compassion: Nurse practitioners need both of these traits to understand and build relationships with patients and their families.
+- Empathy and Compassion: If you meet a nurse practitioner, they will tell you that you need both of these traits to understand and build relationships with patients and their families.
 Compassionate and empathetic nurses who see their patients as whole people may offer improved patient care.